ray-project/ray/doc/source/tune/examples/index.rst

 General Examples
 ----------------

-- :doc:`/tune/examples/async_hyperband_example`: Example of using a Trainable class with AsyncHyperBandScheduler.
+- :doc:`/tune/examples/async_hyperband_example`: Example of using a simple tuning function with AsyncHyperBandScheduler.
 - :doc:`/tune/examples/hyperband_function_example`: Example of using a Trainable function with HyperBandScheduler.
 Also uses the AsyncHyperBandScheduler.

 - :doc:`/tune/examples/pbt_function`: Example of using the function API with a PopulationBasedTraining scheduler.